 – there are a lot of code changes in the Delivery module

 – the Complaints module has a lot of errors that bring the entire application down

 What usually happens is that the Invoices, Delivery, and Complaints modules are extracted to separate services.
 Each of them, of course, has its own database.
 The ecosystem becomes distributed:

 And here we come to the point.
 Based on your experience – in how many cases would each separate service be called a microservice?
 Another question – if so, is it really a microservice?
 I used to like the definition – Not bigger than bounded context, not smaller than aggregate.
-But in practice (and my opinion), bounded context is usually too big to fit the microservice.
+But in practice (and in my opinion), such a bounded context is usually too big to fit the microservice.

 Let’s take the first module – Invoices.
 It might:

 – generate a new invoice when the order is made

 – generate a correction invoice when the first one is incorrect

 – merge several invoices into a single one